-Harpy Eagle Viewing: We will visit a known nest-site of a Harpy Eagle, which could be located anywhere between Alta Floresta and the SouthWild Amazon Lodge.
-The particular nest-site we visit will be determined by a number of factors that include location, ease of access, likelihood of seeing a young eagle, likelihood of seeing an adult eagle, weather conditions, and timing.
+Harpy Eagle viewing: We will visit a known nest-site of a Harpy Eagle, which could be located anywhere between Alta Floresta and the SouthWild Amazon lodge.
+The particular nest-site we visit will be determined by a number of factors that include location, ease of access, likelihood of seeing an eaglet, likelihood of seeing an adult eagle, weather conditions, and timing.
 Harpy Eagles nest throughout the year, which means that the species overall is in different stages of chick rearing at all times.
 Following is the nesting cycle of the Harpy Eagle: